nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 1. Download the latest `PlanPerfect.jar` file from [here](https://github.com/AY2425S1-CS2103T-T12-2/tp/releases).

-1. Copy the downloadedfile to an empty folder called 'PlanPerfect' on your Desktop.
+1. Copy the downloaded file to an empty folder called 'PlanPerfect' on your Desktop.
 This folder will store all your data and the necessary files for running the PlanPerfect application.

 1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar PlanPerfect.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
       ![Ui](images/Ui.png)
    <box type="tip" seamless>
-   **If you are struggling with step 3 and/or 4, verify that you followed these steps correctly:**
+   **If you are struggling with step 3 and/or 4, verify that you followed these steps correctly:** <br>
-    1. Create an empty folder on your Desktop called 'PlanPerfect'.
+    1. Create an empty folder on your Desktop called 'PlanPerfect'. <br>
-    2. Copy the PandaBot.jar file in this folder.
+    2. Copy the PlanPerfect.jar file in this folder.<br>
-    3. Open a command terminal, such as terminal on MacOS devices or Command Prompt on Windows devices.
+    3. Open a command terminal, such as terminal on MacOS devices or Command Prompt on Windows devices. <br>
-    4. Access the PlanPerfect folder by inputting `cd Desktop/PlanPerfect` and then hitting the Enter key.
+    4. Access the PlanPerfect folder by inputting `cd Desktop/PlanPerfect` and then hitting the Enter key. <br>
-    5. Type `java -jar PlanPerfect.jar` to launch the PlanPerfect application
+    5. Type `java -jar PlanPerfect.jar` to launch the PlanPerfect application. <br>
     </box>
 1. On the bottom left of the screen is a list of sample weddings.
 On the bottom right is a list of sample contacts.
 1. Type commands in the command box and press Enter to execute them. e.g. typing **`help`** and pressing Enter will open the help window.<br>